-Living with a long-term illness such as chronic kidney disease can turn anyone's world upside down.
-You’re not alone.
-Here at Kidney Care UK we understand the impact of chronic kidney disease.
+At Kidney Care UK we understand the impact of chronic kidney disease (CKD).
 It can be exhausting and stressful for patients, carers, families, and loved ones.

 You may feel you could do with some support, information and guidance but find it difficult to know where to begin.

-Whether worried about dialysis options, transplantation or simply managing everyday life, our Counsellors are able to listen and offer help and support to those who are unable to access counselling services in their local kidney unit.
+Whether you are worried about dialysis options, transplantation or simply managing everyday life with CKD, our counsellors are able to listen and offer free help and emotional support to those who are unable to access counselling services in their local kidney unit.

 - Shock after diagnosis